Stanford-BioE80/Stanford-BioE80.github.io/_docs/w9preclass.md

 **Q.10.
 What is Justice Potter Stewart most known for regarding his opinion in this case?**

 Optional video: Please watch late Elijah Cummings' [remarks](https://www.youtube.com/watch?v=72gy-LZ4UN0) at Cohen hearing from Feb of 2019.
-Particularly pay attention to his wish (around 2’) for a better and intact democracy, the greatest gift, that we can can give to our children.
+Particularly pay attention to his wish (start around 2’) for a better and intact democracy, the greatest gift, that we can can give to our children.

 <sub><sup> [github source code](https://github.com/Stanford-BioE80/Stanford-BioE80.github.io/edit/master/_docs/w9preclass.md) for teaching staff <sub><sup>